mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

 a Shen programmer can exploit to type values on a case-driven basis.

 Having verified that `(cons?
-Xs)` returns true, we want the type checker to treat `Xs` as a non-empty, potentially non-homogeneous list of values with type `A`.
+Xs)` returns true, we want the type checker to view `Xs` as a non-empty, potentially non-homogeneous list of values.
+Since `type->string` is polymorphic, the output of a map of `type->string` over `Xs` will be a list of strings, regardless of the types of values in the list.
 This is done in the rule

 ```
 (datatype verified-types-for-cons